mdn/content/files/en-us/web/api/gpuqueue/writetexture/index.md

 The **`writeTexture()`** method of the
 {{domxref("GPUQueue")}} interface writes a provided data source into a given {{domxref("GPUTexture")}}.

-This is a convenience function, which lets the user agent determine most efficient way to copy the data over.
+This is a convenience function, which provides an alternative to setting texture data via buffer mapping and buffer-to-texture copies.
+It lets the user agent determine the most efficient way to copy the data over.

 ## Syntax